masc-ucsc/livehd/README.md

 ## LiveHD Framework

+LiveHD stands for Live Hardware Development.
+By live, we mean that small changes in the design should have the synthesis and simulation results in a few seconds.

+As the goal of "seconds," we do not need to perform too fine grain incremental work.
+Notice that this is a different goal from having an typical incremental synthesis, where many edges are added and removed in the order of thousands of nodes/edges.

 LiveHD is optimized for synthesis and simulation.
 The main components of LiveHD includes LGraph, LNAST, integrated 3rd-party tools, code generation, and "live" techniques.
 The core of LiveHD is a graph structure called LGraph (Live Graph).